 The ESIA carried out within the framework of the development of the project has identified some potential adverse environmental and social impacts as presented below.
-Despite the fact that these potential adverse impacts appear not to be significant as they are few in number, small in scale, not widespread, reversible and can be mitigated, it should be noted that the water intake of the project will be within the Oti-Kera-Mandouri wildlife reserve.
-In addition, some few impacts need to be re-examined during an update of the existing ESIA at the full proposal stage of the project.
+Despite the fact that these potential adverse impacts appear not to be significant as they are few in number, not widespread, reversible and can be mitigated, it should be noted that the project site of more than 100 hectares is located in a Sudanese climate region and adjacent to the sensitive Oti-Kera-Mandouri wildlife reserve.
+In addition, the water intake of the project will be within the Oti-Kera-Mandouri wildlife reserve.